Today I learned about foreign keys in GORM.

 Overriding Reference#

-In Belongs to, GORM typically uses the primary key of the data table as the foreign key reference.
-As in the example above with User and Company, it uses the primary key ID of Company as the foreign key.
+In Belongs to, GORM typically uses the primary key of the data table as the foreign key reference, as in the example above with User and Company, which uses Company's primary key ID as the foreign key.

-Similarly, we can use tags to specify, for example:
+Similarly, you can also use tag to specify, for example:

 type User struct {